-There are non-profit organisations that are focused on helping veterans rise from mental and emotional distress, poverty, and other factors that could get in the way of finding decent employment.
+Some non-profit organisations are focused on helping veterans rise from mental and emotional distress, poverty, and other factors that could get in the way of finding decent employment.
 They have a proven track record of helping former ADF members find rewarding jobs for veterans in Australia through mentoring and providing opportunities for education and training to earn qualifications.
-Programs are part of their community development services to aid underserviced segments of society and ensure equal opportunities in employment and education to everyone.
+Programs are part of their community development services to aid underserviced segments of society and ensure equal opportunities in employment and education for everyone.